ibm-cloud-docs/containers/ts-ingress/ts-ingress-app.md

 In your CLI output, make sure that the **Status** of your worker nodes displays **Ready** and that the **Machine Type** shows a flavor other than **free**.

-* If your standard cluster is fully deployed and has at least 2 worker nodes per zone, but no **Ingress Subdomain** is available, see [No Ingress subdomain exists after cluster creation](/docs/containers?topic=containers-cs_troubleshoot_debug_ingress#ingress_subdomain).
+* If your standard cluster is fully deployed and has at least 2 worker nodes per zone, but no **Ingress Subdomain** is available, see [Why does no Ingress subdomain exist after cluster creation?](/docs/containers?topic=containers-ingress_subdomain).
-* For other issues, troubleshoot your Ingress setup by following the steps in [Debugging Ingress](#ingress-debug).
+* For other issues, troubleshoot your Ingress setup by following the steps in [Debugging Ingress](/docs/openshift?topic=openshift-ingress-debug) .

-If you recently restarted your ALB pods or enabled an ALB, a [readiness check](/docs/containers?topic=containers-ingress#readiness-check) prevents ALB pods from attempting to route traffic requests until all of the Ingress resource files are parsed.
-This readiness check prevents request loss and can take up to 5 minutes.
-{: note}